 I first published this at Techography on March 17, 2007.
-I reposted it here in 2010 for posterity and your reading pleasure!
-I imagine it will be a yearly thing- BS
+I’ve reposted it here for posterity and your reading pleasure!- BS

 I, Patrick, a sinner, a most simple countryman, the least of all the faithful and most contemptible to many, had for father the deacon Calpurnius, son of the late Potitus, a priest, of the settlement [vicus] of Bannavem Taburniae; he had a small villa nearby where I was taken captive.
 I was at that time about sixteen years of age.
 I did not, indeed, know the true God; and I was taken into captivity in Ireland with many thousands of people, according to our deserts, for quite drawn away from God, we did not keep his precepts, nor were we obedient to our priests who used to remind us of our salvation.
 And the Lord brought down on us the fury of his being and scattered us among many nations, even to the ends of the earth, where I, in my smallness, am now to be found among foreigners.